egberts/egberts.github.io-src/content/articles/bind9-transfer-checklist.md

 But no new DNS record information were being pushed out by the hidden master to any of my public master nameserver.

-Yet, there is no discernable error in my hidden master log files.
+Yet, there is no discernible error in my hidden master log files.

 Initial Confirmation of Failure
 ===============================

-To quickly prove that an update failure is occuring (other than no fresh DNS records), I checked the serial number in both the hidden and the public nameserver.
+To quickly prove that an update failure is occurring (other than no fresh DNS records), I checked the serial number in both the hidden and the public nameserver.